 Diana Zuckerman, Ph.D., Cancer Prevention and Treatment Fund: updated December 23, 2020.

 The coronavirus can infect anyone, young or old, healthy or frail.
 But, people diagnosed with cancer during the last year are at higher risk of dying from COVID-19 if they are infected.
 Here’s what you need to know.

-If you had scheduled medical appointments, surgery, screening, or other procedures that were considered not urgent or not immediately life-threatening, those were probably postponed.
-This is for everyone’s protection.
+If you had scheduled medical appointments, surgery, screening, or other procedures in the spring that were considered not urgent or not immediately life-threatening, those were probably postponed.
+This was for everyone’s protection.
 Many of those procedures were rescheduled for the summer or autumn, but may have been postponed again as Covid-19 cases surged in October.
 Many hospital staff, including doctors, nurses, receptionists, and cleaning staff, have been exposed to the virus and don’t know whether they can infect others.
 You don’t want to be exposed to the coronavirus when you go in for surgery or testing procedures for other medical conditions.
 And, you don’t want your medical center to be less able to fight the coronavirus at a time when it is spreading throughout your community.
-However, non-urgent medical appointments are being rescheduled again in most communities, so don’t delay rescheduling important medical procedures, tests, or check-ups.

-The coronavirus is spreading in all 50 states, in urban, suburban, and rural areas, so it is important to listen to health experts (and governors or mayors) who tell you to stay home, limit contact with others, and keep a distance of 6 feet away when you or your family members or caregivers go grocery shopping or other essential activities.
+The coronavirus is still spreading in all 50 states, in urban, suburban, and rural areas, so it is important to listen to health experts who tell you to stay home, limit contact with others, wear a mask, and keep a distance of 6 feet away when you or your family members or caregivers go grocery shopping or other essential activities.
 It will be months before most people are vaccinated.
 Unfortunately, some governors, mayors, and state legislators have reopened businesses for political reasons, even in states where the virus is spiking.
-Even if you are staying at home as much as possible, the fact that others in your community are going to restaurants, stores, and hair salons will put you at greater risk when you make essential visits to the supermarket, to work, to the doctor, or spend time outdoors, because you may come into contact with people who are infected because they aren’t being as careful as you are.
+Even if you are staying at home as much as possible, the fact that others in your community are going to bars, parties, restaurants, stores, and hair salons will put you at greater risk when you make essential visits to the supermarket, to work, to the doctor, or spend time outdoors, because you may come into contact with people who are infected because they aren’t being as careful as you are.

 What is coronavirus?